Stress and Emotional Eating

 Try not to let the news, a bad day at work, or a traffic jam ruin your positive attitude.

-• Remove tempting food so you won't turn to it during stressful times.
+• Control your environment: Remove tempting food so you won't turn to it during stressful times.

 Remember to go easy on yourself in times of stress